s-salamatov/remnanode-ansible-bootstrap/inventory/README.md

 # Inventory Guidelines (Remnanode Ansible Bootstrap)

+> Inventory is stored locally at `~/.ansible/common/inventory/hosts.yml`.
+This directory mirrors `inventory/` and `group_vars/` examples from the repo—copy and adapt before running playbooks.

 ## Format
 - Use the YAML inventory stored at `inventory/hosts.yml`.
 INI files are no longer supported here.
 - The root layout is `all -> hosts` (hostvars) plus `all -> children -> <category> -> children -> <group> -> hosts`.